elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 $ snakemake -j 16
 ```

 ###  Running the program on the cluster with qsub using shell script from `gbs.sh`
-- from the head node, navigate to the folder with the snakefile
+- from the head node, navigate to the folder with the snakefile.
+Make sure your `config/config.yaml` is updated first!
 ```shell script
 $ cd gbs/GBS_snakemake_pipeline/
 $ qsub workflow/resources/gbs.sh
 ```
 - this will give you a job number if submitted properly
 - you can check to make sure the program is running by typing `qstat -f`
-- runtime = 4 days?
-I don't know yet.
+- runtime = 5ish days.
+Working on a faster demux with threading to cut a day off.